MC-DC/Expert_SDM/README.md

 The complete workflow, code, figures, and example results are available in the [rendered HTML documentation](https://mc-dc.github.io/Expert_SDM/).

+Results of the data thinning simulitions, to show how the use of expert knowldge improve the results when there is less and less data available are available in the [rendered HTML documentation](https://mc-dc.github.io/Expert_SDM/simulation-analysis.html).

 ## Author

 M. Camila Diaz-Corzo